Anonymizing Machine Learning Models: Results

 \subsection{Defending against inference attacks}

-Next, we demonstrate the effect of using our anonymization method to defend against membership inference attacks, such as the one decribed in \cite{membership}.
+Next, we demonstrate the effect of using our anonymization method to defend against membership inference attacks.
 We trained both a random forest and neural network model on the Adult and Loan datasets.
-The random forest was implemented using 100 trees and Gini impurity as the split criterion.
-The neural network architecture consisted of three fully-connected layers of sizes 1024, 512 and 256, tanh activation, and Adam optimizer with learning rate 0.0001.
+The random forest has the same hyperparameters as in the previous experiment.
+The neural network architecture consists of three fully-connected layers of sizes 1024, 512 and 256, tanh activation, and Adam optimizer with learning rate 0.0001.
+We employed a more complex architecture this time, along with tanh activation, to make it easier to successfully apply membership inference to the model.
 Each model's initial accuracy is documented in Table \ref{table:mit}.

-The attack model consisted of an architecture similar to the one used by Nasr et al. \cite{reg} but slightly shallower and with smaller layers, as depicted in Figure \ref{fig:nn}. n represents the number of target classes in the attacked model, f(x) is either the logit (in case the attacked model is a neural network) or probability (in case of a random forest model) of each class, and y is the one-hot encoded true label.
-Also similar to this paper, we employed a \textbf{strong} attack, that assumes knowledge of (part of) the training data used to train the original model.
-We labeled the data points that were used in training the original model as members, and the data that was not used as non-members, and trained the attack model with 50\% members and 50\% non-members.
-In some cases we observed that using a simple random forest as the attack model also worked similarly well.
+The attack model consisted of an architecture similar to the one used by Nasr et al. \cite{reg} but slightly shallower and with smaller layers (see Appendix \ref{app:attack}).
+Also similar to the Nasr paper, we employed a \textbf{strong} attack, that assumes knowledge of (part of) the training data used to train the model.

-We then trained each of the initial models on different anonymized versions of the datasets.
+After applying the attack to the original models, we then trained each of the models on different anonymized versions of the datasets, using different k values.
 For the Adult dataset we used all features as QI and for the Loan dataset we used the same set of 18 features as in previous experiments.
 Those results are presented in Table \ref{table:mit}.
 It is clear from these results that the attack can be mostly prevented using our anonymization method, with a very low accuracy cost.